ericwrobinson/magic-pie-copy-rjs/src/pages/about/index.md

   subheading: About us
   title: You got me.
   subtitle: >-
-    I'm James.
-I've been a professional copywriter and content strategist since 2012.
+    So my name is James and I've been a professional copywriter since 2012.
     Magic Pie Copywriting is my freelance copywriting business.

     Want to see some of my work and meet my creative partners?